Stephen Benatar: Reception

 NPR said that "Benatar is a sharp wit whose many quirky novels have been unjustly neglected in the States".
 Emma Thompson, Joan Bakewell and Joanna Lumley are fans of his work.

 NPR said of Wish Her Safe at Home that "Benatar has written a surprising and piercing depiction of one woman's unraveling and the type of alienated urban life that can drive a sensitive soul to the depths of madness."
 John Carey called it a "masterpiece".
 Doris Lessing wrote that it is "a most original and surprising novel".
 The Observer wrote that the book has "a brilliantly clever technique, with an impact particularly unsettling for those who choose to live alone."
 The Independent on Sunday wrote that "this horrifying exploration of madness at least deserves to be called a cult classic."

 Personal life

-Benatar grew up on Marylebone High Street.
-He attended King's College London and Sittingbourne College of Education.
-He has worked as a salesman, a hotel porter, and an English teacher at the University of Bordeaux.
-On 23 January 1965 he married Eileen Dorothy Bird; they remained married for 29 years until he came out as gay and have two sons (Adam Luke and Piers Crispin) and two daughters (Prudence Hope and Dorothea Nan).
+Benatar married Eileen Dorothy Bird on 23 January 1965; they remained married for 29 years until he came out as gay.
+They have two sons (Adam Luke and Piers Crispin) and two daughters (Prudence Hope and Dorothea Nan).

 In 2007 Wish Her Safe at Home was reissued by Welbeck Modern Classics.
 John Murphy, his then partner, is credited with designing the cover.